-As of May 28, 2021, all employers in Massachusetts must provide employees with up to 40 hours of Emergency Paid Sick Leave (“EPSL”) if an employee is unable to work due to certain reasons related to COVID-19.
-Unlike the federal emergency paid sick leave program under the Families First Coronavirus Response Act (“FFCRA”), employers in MA cannot opt out of this new law, nor are there carve outs in the statute for employers of certain sizes—it appears that all employers (other than federal agencies) must provide EPSL under this law to all MA employees.
+Under a law that took effect on May 28, 2021, and which was extended effective October 1, 2021, all employers in Massachusetts must provide employees with up to 40 hours of Emergency Paid Sick Leave (EPSL) if an employee is unable to work due to certain reasons related to COVID-19.
+Unlike the federal emergency paid sick leave program under the Families First Coronavirus Response Act (FFCRA), employers in MA cannot opt out of this new law, nor are there carve outs in the statute for employers of certain sizes—it appears that all employers (other than federal agencies) must provide EPSL under this law to all MA employees.
 EPSL is generally in addition to other paid time off that employers provide to their MA employees.
 Notably, employers can seek reimbursement from the Commonwealth for the cost of EPSL used by employees.

 The following are the key aspects of this new law: